 - possibility of creating an individual communication network that will peacefully coexist with other Wi-Fi technologies in the office.

-The technology has not only advantages but also some disadvantages.
-Because of the wide band and high power, ultra wide band signals can impede already existing systems and communication lines.
+Technology has not only advantages but also some disadvantages.
+Because of the wideband and high power, ultra-wideband signals can impede already existing systems and communication lines.
 UWB differs in short signal duration.
-Such signals can be detected by a matched filter or autocorrelation device but in this situation the reception can be difficult to synchronize.
+Such signals can be detected by a matched filter or autocorrelation device but in this situation, the reception can be difficult to synchronize.

-Leaving aside the drawbacks, it’s clear that the UWB system is more promising in comparison with the active RFID, Wi-Fi and other wireless technologies.
-Its development in future is justified by the issues of security, high speed, data transmission accuracy and possibility to save energy.
+Leaving aside the drawbacks, it’s clear that the UWB system is more promising in comparison with the active RFID, Wi-Fi, and other wireless technologies.
+Its development in the future is justified by the issues of security, high speed, data transmission accuracy, and the possibility to save energy.